Pet Care Home

 3. Cycle using fish food:

-1. You simply feed the tank with a fish food, presumable daily to keep an ongoing decomposing process.
+1. Simply feed the tank with a fish food, presumable daily to keep an ongoing decomposing process.
 As the food decays it will to produce ammonia and get the biological filter started.

 2. This method takes about the same amount of time as the fish method above.